 Foundation ($4.7 million).
 Funding for utility

-relocations by SAWS totals $6 million.
+relocations by SAWS totaled $6 million.

-- The project’s ecological features include
+- The project’s ecological features included

 restoring the natural pool, riffle, run